bentley-historical-library/bhl_rmw_docs/transfer_from_media.md

 ![Optical Scan](images/optical_scan.png "Optical Scan")

+> **Note**
+>
-> **NOTE**: If the scan reveals any threats, eject the disk and remove to separations.
+> If the scan reveals any threats, eject the disc and remove to separations.
 You may also delete the barcode folder and its contents.
-If this is a high-value collection or the disk appears to hold very significant content, remediation and content extraction may be attempted.
+If this is a high-value collection or the disc appears to hold very significant content, remediation and content extraction may be attempted.
 Consult with the Archivist for Metadata and Digital Curation to determine if such steps are needed.
 Be sure to include the total number of separated optical media on the Separation Record.

 - Open the DVD-RW Drive to view files on disc.
 Select all content, right click, and select the "Copy" option.
 Open the appropriate barcode folder, right-click inside, and select the "Paste" option (alternatively, drag-and-drop from the disc to the appropriate folder).
 TeraCopy will conduct the file transfer and verify that each file has been successfully copied.

 ![Teracopy](images/optical_teracopy.png "Teracopy")

+> **Note**
+>
-> NOTE: If TeraCopy identifies any errors with the copy operation it may be necessary to employ alternate methods to transfer the files.
+> If TeraCopy identifies any errors with the copy operation it may be necessary to employ alternate methods to transfer the files.
 Contact the Archivist for Metadata and Digital Curation if it appears that important materials have not been successfully transferred.

-- You may now eject the optical disc and proceed to review the content.
+- You may now eject the optical disc and proceed to [review the content](review.md).

 ## Audio-Formatted CDs

-- For the purposes of this manual, 'audio-formatted CDs' refer to optical media created to be used with a CD player.
+- For the purposes of this manual, 'audio-formatted CDs' refers to optical media created to be used with a CD player.
 Archivists will need to create one uncompressed .WAV file for each track and one compressed .WAV file for the CD using a utility called Exact Audio Copy (EAC).

 > **Appraisal Note**
 >